 - Inconsistent state of licensure information

-Why risk missing a license when ProviderTrust can do all the leg work for you?
+Why risk missing a license when ProviderTrust can do all the heavy data lifting for you?